shikya/sfn/README.md

 System Y must have a static ip or DNS attched.

-System X may or may not have static ip or DNS attached
+System X may or may not have static ip or DNS attached.

-Senario A: If a static ip or DNS is attached then it is better to use any NFS protocols
+If System X has static ip or DNS then it is better to use any NFS protocols such as ftp or samba.

-SFN does not want to replace senario A, It is only suitable for senario in Goals
+SFN does not want to replace above senario, It is only suitable for senario in Main example.

 ## Standard Usage